Economic growth: Endogenous growth theory

-On Memorial Day weekend in 1988, a conference in Buffalo brought together the great minds in economics the idea was to evaluate the conflicting theories of growth.
-Romer, Krugman, Barro, Becker were in attendance along with many other rising stars and high profiled economists of the time.
+On Memorial Day weekend in 1988, a conference in Buffalo brought together influential thinkers to evaluate the conflicting theories of growth.
+Romer, Krugman, Barro, and Becker were in attendance along with many other high profiled economists of the time.
 Amongst many papers that day the one that stood out was Romer's "Micro Foundations for Aggregate Technological Change."
 The Micro Foundation claimed that endogenous technological change had the concept of Intellectual Property imbedded and that knowledge is an input and output of production.
 Romer argued that outcomes to the national growth rates were significantly affected by public policy, trade activity, and intellectual property.
 He stressed that cumulative capital and specialization were key, and that not only population growth can increase capital of knowledge, it was human capital that is specifically trained in harvesting new ideas.

 While intellectual property may be important, Baker (2016) cites multiple sources claiming that "stronger patent protection seems to be associated with slower growth".
 That's particularly true for patents in the ethical health care industry.
 In effect taxpayers pay twice for new drugs and diagnostic procedures: First in tax subsidies and second for the high prices of diagnostic procedures treatments.
 If the results of research paid by taxpayers were placed in the public domain, Baker claims that people everywhere would be healthier, because better diagnoses and treatment would be more affordable the world over.